AkshaySolanki-DA/Capstone-Project-Global-Fashion-Retail-Analytics/README.md

 ## 🏁 Conclusion

 This capstone simulates an end-to-end data analytics journey—cleaning, analyzing, visualizing, and predicting—to empower Global Fashion Retail with insights that drive profitability and customer loyalty.

-💡 *Want to reuse this project?
-Fork it and build your own retail insights!*